mpv-player/mpv/DOCS/man/input.rst

         match even if the default (builtin) demuxer is used, but there is no hard guarantee.

+    ``track-list/N/decoder``
+        If this track is being decoded, the short decoder name,

     ``track-list/N/decoder-desc``
         If this track is being decoded, the human-readable decoder name,